botanicals/botanicalsdesign-v2/cms/content/pages/index.md

       ### Visit our retail locations

       We are always looking to expand our ability to help people enrich their lives.
-This is why we have [three retail locations](/locations).
+This is why we have [two retail locations](/locations).
 Visit us at these locations to find beautiful ceramic pottery, metal art, yard decor, plants, and more.

       If you are looking to liven up your home or yard then retail locations will provide you with the tool necessary to do that.
 Our staff are always happy to answer any questions to help with your designing.
 We have a lot to offer, and provide a delivery service for those who want it.